 The growing interconnectedness of the world has both benefits and drawbacks.

-Globalization and the Great Recession of 2008
+Globalization and the Great Recession

 of the world’s economy was made up by the United States in 2015.
 In 1960, the U.S. made up almost 40 percent.

 Source: World Bank

 It Takes a Village to Make Your Medicine

 Follow the global supply chain across borders and into your pill bottle.

 See how three innovations shaped how people and goods move around the modern world.